 Some emergency situations are obvious.
-However, in some cases you may be uncertain whether your pet’s symptoms are serious enough to warrant immediate attention or may be able to wait until your family veterinarian’s regular business hours.
+However in some cases you may be uncertain whether your pet’s symptoms are serious enough to warrant immediate attention, or if they may be able to wait until your family veterinarian’s regular business hours.

 Please feel free to contact us if you have questions or need guidance about your pet’s specific condition.

 If your pet is experiencing any of these symptoms or situations, we recommend bringing them to the closest available veterinary hospital immediately:

 Disease or illness: